Kheoss/capacitor-file-chunk-dropbox-upload/README.md

 # capacitor-file-chunk-reader

-A capacitor plugin for Android and IOS to read BIG files in chunks
+A capacitor plugin for Android and IOS to upload BIG files in chunks to

+- Dropbox
+- Azure Blob Storage

 ## Install